lue-bird/elm-state-interface/README.md

 There should be feature-parity with elm's exposed browser APIs ([tell me](https://github.com/lue-bird/elm-state-interface/issues/new) if I've missed some!) plus a couple of APIs that elm's exposed browser APIs don't offer, including websockets, localstorage, audio, clipboard.

-For now, some more niche interfaces like [`Browser.Dom.setViewportOf`](https://dark.elm.dmy.fr/packages/elm/browser/latest/Browser-Dom#setViewportOf) and [`WebGL.Texture.loadWith`](https://dark.elm.dmy.fr/packages/elm-explorations/webgl/latest/WebGL-Texture#loadWith) are left out.
+For now, some more niche interfaces like [`WebGL.Texture.loadWith`](https://dark.elm.dmy.fr/packages/elm-explorations/webgl/latest/WebGL-Texture#loadWith) are left out.

 ## future

-  - 🧩 add more [example projects](https://github.com/lue-bird/elm-state-interface/tree/main/example).
+  - ⛵ add more [example projects](https://github.com/lue-bird/elm-state-interface/tree/main/example).
 Would you like to see something specific?
 Or maybe you're motivated to make one yourself 👀
+  - 📐 `Web.Dom.element "div" ...` etc are a bit clumsy.
+Sadly, most ui packages out there only convert to a type inaccessible to `state-interface`, making them incompatible.
+Though a port of them would be awesome, a good first step may be creating a package for generating the html/svg/... elements, inspired by [`Orasund/elm-html-style`](https://dark.elm.dmy.fr/packages/Orasund/elm-html-style/latest/)
-  - 🔋 The web API you miss the most.
+  - 🔋 add the web APIs you miss the most.
 Maybe [MIDI](https://developer.mozilla.org/en-US/docs/Web/API/Web_MIDI_API), [speech](https://developer.mozilla.org/en-US/docs/Web/API/Web_Speech_API), [sensors](https://developer.mozilla.org/en-US/docs/Web/API/Sensor_APIs) or [IndexedDB](https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API)?
-  - 🗃️ only with help: basic `node` APIs
+  - 🗃️ add basic `node` or `deno` APIs (only with help!)

-If you have knowledge in any of these fields on the js side, have pointers or already a basic implementation using ports, [come by](https://github.com/lue-bird/elm-state-interface/discussions/new/choose)!
+If you have knowledge in these fields on the js side, have pointers or already a basic implementation using ports, [come by](https://github.com/lue-bird/elm-state-interface/discussions/new/choose)!

 Note: The package is very much not designed to be easily extensible.